 Title Brief Summary of Video Presenter(s) Minutes Are we in control of our own decisions?
 Decision-making can be difficult and complex and sometimes we are pretty irrational when we make decisions.
 The speaker usesbehavioral economics to discuss decision-making.
-Bottom-line - understand your limitations when youmake decisions.
-Daniel Ariely 17 Building Integrity Staying committed to yourgoals.
+Bottom line - understand your limitations when youmake decisions.
+Daniel Ariely 17 Building Integrity Staying committed to your goals.
 What happens when you break your promise toyourself?
 Do you make bad decisions?
-Eric Rainey 10 The fringe benefits of failure Convocation address by J.K.Rowling at Harvard in 2008.
-She speaks about how she used her failure as an opportunity to succeed.
-J.K.
-Rowling 21
+Eric Rainey 10 Do You Have the Guts to Fail?
+The idea of changing the world starts with doing the small things and doing them well.
+If life organization is key, how do you organize your life?
+How can you make sure those items help you achieve your goal and help you grow?
+What helps to organize your life and what does not?
+Denzel Washington 22